-The Department of Agriculture and Rural Affairs (DAERA) has allocated funding of £3.8m to Councils to meet the additional costs of waste collection and disposal.
-The allocation of funding to the Council will be applied in 2020/21.
+The Department of Agriculture and Rural Affairs (DAERA) has allocated funding of $\pounds$ 15.2m to Councils to meet the additional costs of waste collection and disposal.
+The Council accounted for funding of $\pounds$ 919k during 2020/21.

 Discussions are ongoing with Central Government Departments in relation to additional funding for the Council.